-Citizenship: Candidates must be US citizens, non-citizen nationals or have been lawfully admitted for permanent residence and posses an Alien Registration Receipt Card (1-151 or 1-551) or some other verification of legal admission as a permanent resident.
+Citizenship: Candidates must be US citizens, non-citizen nationals, or have been lawfully admitted for permanent residence and possess an Alien Registration Receipt Card (1-151 or 1-551) or some other verification of legal admission as a permanent resident.

 Prior research experience: Candidates who were former Principal Investigators on NIH Small Grants (i.e., RO3s) or Exploratory/Developmental Grants (i.e., R21s) are eligible.
 However, Principal Investigators who have current or prior support on NIH research project grants (RO1), FIRST Awards (R29), sub-projects of program project (PO1) or center grants (P50) or the equivalent, are not eligible for appointment under this program.
 Candidates who have been previously supported on NIH or non-NIH career development awards dedicated to training patient-oriented researchers are not eligible.
 However, candidates whose prior training did not focus on patient-oriented research but wish to shift focus to this area are eligible.
 Candidates may not concurrently hold any other PHS award that duplicates the provisions of this award.
 Scholars on this award are encouraged to apply for independent research grant support during the period of support under this award.

 What is provided?
 Faculty Scholars become members of The Elliott Newman Society and participate in career development activities coordinated for all K12 supported faculty at Vanderbilt as well as seminars, work-in-progress sessions, and writing workshops provided specifically for BIRCWH Scholars.
 These activities are designed to expand the collegial community of new investigators and to provide tailored resources to assist them in the transition to becoming successful independent investigators.
 1. Salary and fringe benefits to secure 75% protected time are provided at a capped level that varies based on current institutional-based salaries.
 2. Up to $25,000 per year research and development budget.

 How to apply?
 With the provisional approval of his or her departmental or divisional leadership, a potential applicant should schedule an informational interview with Dr. Amy Major (Program Director) or Dr. Digna Velez Edwards (Associate Program Director).
-Also feel free to contact Dr. Katherine Hartmann (PI) via Adrienne Babcock at email@example.com with preliminary questions or concerns in considering eligibility of a potential applicant or for more details.
+Also, feel free to contact Dr. Katherine Hartmann (PI) via Adrienne Babcock at email@example.com with preliminary questions or concerns in considering the eligibility of a potential applicant or for more details.